 - If you have a residence permit or a biometric residence permit the two year qualifying period starts from when you were granted two years leave as a spouse or partner (even if you previously had leave in another category, for example as a student).

-Changes to the Knowledge of language and life in the UK requirement for settlement and naturalisation
+The Knowledge of language and life in the UK requirement for settlement and naturalisation

-From 28 October 2013, there will be two parts to the Knowledge of Language and Life in the UK (KoLL) requirement, both of which must be met by all applicants for settlement and naturalisation, unless the individual is exempt.
+There are two parts to the Knowledge of Language and Life in the UK (KoLL) requirement, both of which must be met by all applicants for settlement and naturalisation, unless the individual is exempt.

 - pass the Life in the UK test